 The truth is, we are all sinners who have fallen far short of his glory (Romans 3:23).
 Our heavenly Father is more than willing to look upon and respond to those willing to humble themselves before him (Isaiah 66:2).
 The cries of the poor do reach his ears (Job 34:28).

-God does hear the prayers of sinners and then decides, based on his wisdom and love, how he will answer them.
+God does love sinners and hears their prayers and then decides, based on his wisdom, how he will answer them.
 After all, since the time of Adam, all the prayers that have been directed toward him have come from imperfect humans.